SarahDal/sarahdal.github.io/_posts/2025-08-03-WannieLine.md

 This was a nice long walk, starting out at Scot's Gap following the old rail line, The Wannie Line, then across farmland to Greenleighton, meeting up with the Wannie Line again and heading back south before cutting across the Rothley Estate back to Scot's Gap.
 About 28km in total.

 In County Durham, old rail lines were adopted by the council as bridleways but not in Northumberland, unfortunately.
 The Wannie Line has two sections where permissive paths connect with rights-of-way to make pleasant circular walking routes.
-I started on one from the old National Trust buildings, walking along a well-maintained path along the old track bed.
+I started on one from the old National Trust buildings in Scots' Gap, walking along a well-maintained path along the old track bed.

 | ![A green grass path has been cut through the vegetation, Rosebay Willowherb and other green lush plants grow on the railway embankments to the left, while on the right bushes and trees]({{ site.url }}{{ site.baseurl }}/assets/images/Wannie/Wannie.jpg)|